BishopFox/BrokenHill/docs/README.md

       ModuleNotFoundError: No module named 'torch'
 ```

-This is because `flash-attn`, `causal-conv1d` have dependencies on `torch` that may not be declared properly.
+This is because `flash-attn` and `causal-conv1d` have dependencies on `torch` that may not be declared properly, and they won't install if you don't already have `torch` installed system-wide or in the virtual environment.
 Comment out these lines in `requirements.txt`:

 ```
 flash_attn==2.6.3